AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/smart-tags.md

 [!DNL Experience Manager] can automatically tag the assets that users upload to DAM.
 To do so, administrators configure a workflow to add an available step that tags assets.
 See [how to enable Smart Tags for uploaded assets](/help/assets/smart-tags-configuration.md#enable-smart-tagging-for-uploaded-assets).
 -->

-## Elementen labelen met slimme tags {#tag-assets}
+## Elementen labelen met slimme tags in AEM {#tag-assets}

 Alle typen ondersteunde elementen worden automatisch gelabeld door [!DNL Experience Manager Assets] wanneer geüpload.
-Tags worden standaard ingeschakeld en werkt. [!DNL Experience Manager] past de juiste tags toe in bijna real-time. <!-- TBD: You can also apply the tagging workflow on-demand.
+Tags worden standaard ingeschakeld en werkt.
+AEM past de juiste slimme tags toe in bijna real-time. <!-- TBD: You can also apply the tagging workflow on-demand.
 The workflow applies to both, assets and folders. -->

 * Voor afbeeldingen en video&#39;s zijn de slimme tags gebaseerd op een visueel aspect.